pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

-Looking at the histograms of the weighted average scores and raw average scores, we can see that the weighted scores push most samples towards the population mean.
+Looking at the histograms of the weighted average scores and raw average scores, we can see that <span class="strong-text">the weighted scores push most samples towards the population mean</span>.
 This is stronger when looking at albums since the sample sizes are generally smaller.
 In the case of genres and countries, the effect is quite weak and probably won't affect rankings too heavily.